henkelmax/curseforge-modpack-server-generator/readme.md

 # CurseForge Modpack Server Generator

-A tool to generate a server from a [CurseForge](https://www.curseforge.com/minecraft/modpacks) modpack zip.
+A tool to generate a server from a [CurseForge](https://www.curseforge.com/minecraft/modpacks) Minecraft modpack zip.

 ## Useful links